mxagar/data_science_udacity/02_SoftwareEngineering/DSND_SWEngineering.md

 In this exercise/example two things are done:

 - An array with the data is passed from the back-end python script to the front-end HTML page.
 Then, these arrays are displayed using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates.
+Thisis
 - Plotly graph objects are passed encoded as JSON strings from the back-end script to the front-end HTML page.
 Then, these graph objects are visualized using Javascript Plotly.
 The usage of the Plotly library in Python is very similar to the usage in Javascript.
 It is a bit strange (because everything is packed in lists and dictionaries), but easy to understand.

 This example is very complete because a MVP of a dashboard is constructed with all the steps and components.